-- i.
-November 1st for re-entry into all Allied Health programs except PTA and VTAH the following Spring semester - ii.
+- November 1st for re-entry into all Allied Health programs except PTA and VTAH the following Spring semester. - ii.
 December 20th for re-entry into PTA and VTAH programs the following Spring semester. - iii.
-April 1st for re-entry into all Allied Health programs except PTA and VTAH the following Summer or Fall semester - iv.
-June 10th for re-entry into PTA and VTAH programs the following Fall semester - h) Once you submit the required documents, the online student form submission system, (Jira) will send you a confirmation email.
+April 1st for re-entry into all Allied Health programs except PTA and VTAH the following Summer or Fall semester. - iv.
+June 5th for re-entry into PTA and VTAH programs the following Fall semester - If a student has an academic failure in an Allied Health Program course at the end of the Fall semester, then the student can submit a petition by the December 20th deadline to return in the Spring semester. - If a student has an academic failure in an Allied Health Program course at the end of the Spring semester, then the student can submit a petition by the June 5th deadline to return in the Summer of Fall semester. - h) Once you submit the required documents, the online student form submission system, (Jira) will send you a confirmation email.